IFS Journal Prompts: 70 Questions for Internal Family Systems Parts Work

 • Managers: Protective parts that try to keep you safe by controlling your behavior, emotions, and environment.
 They plan, worry, criticize, and try to prevent bad things from happening.

-• Firefighters: Reactive parts that jump in when pain becomes overwhelming.
+• Firefighters: Reactive parts that jump in when pain becomes overwhelming — often during moments of emotional hijacking.
 They distract, numb, or act impulsively to get you away from difficult feelings—even if their methods cause problems.

 • Exiles: Young, wounded parts that carry pain from past experiences.
 Managers and firefighters work hard to keep exiles locked away because their pain feels too big to handle.